TheFrug/Seekers-of-New-Tiena/DM/Session Prep/Session 11 Prep.md

 - [[Malachi]]: The sole survivor of his [[Xenobium]] of [[Tellers]], the monk Malachi, is a passive observer most of the time, but he sometimes acts in unexpected ways when his heart directs it, which runs counter to the beliefs that were ingrained in him since childhood.
 	- Wants to learn about [[Bromzheath]] and its history
 	- Wants to figure out how the party can leave with the relic they seek (the [[Earthmother’s Scythe]])
 - [[Calendula Serenada]]: After being soft-exiled from her [[Seelie Court|Seelie]] [[Feywild]] home, Calendula spent some years among mortals, capturing their attention and swindling them for her amusement.
-However, now that she's caught wind of her best friend, [[Flint]] being alive after years missing, she is determined to find him, although doing so will lead her back into the Seelie-Unseelie conflict that saw her exiled.
+However, now that she's caught wind of her best friend, [[Flint Reverie]] being alive after years missing, she is determined to find him, although doing so will lead her back into the Seelie-Unseelie conflict that saw her exiled.
-	- Learn anything she can about [[Flint]]
+	- Learn anything she can about [[Flint Reverie]]
 - [[Zod Byldamur]]: Imposing in stature, Zod Byldamur is a mountain built upon years of labor as a construction worker, craftsman, and community pillar.
 After his resurrection, Zod was crushed by the despair of the fall of his life's work, [[Androticus]], as well as the deaths of his family.
 However, now that he has discovered his sister, [[Kotiri Byldamur|Kotiri]], after years apart, he has found a new motivation to use his intellect and talents to improve the lives of others.
 	- Get ready to beat up whatever is in Edith's office!
 	- Brainstorm a plan to get the [[Earthmother’s Scythe]]